2024 Warbirds Over Wanaka Volunteer Policies & Procedures

-Volunteers agree to commit to a minimum number of hours of work over one Airshow and may elect to renew their volunteer agreement with WOW for the next Airshow.
-All volunteers must partake in a briefing or training prior to the Airshow as part of their volunteer service with WOW.
+Volunteers agree to commit to a minimum number of hours of work over one Airshow and may elect to renew their volunteer agreement with Warbirds for the next Airshow.
+All volunteers must partake in a briefing or training prior to the Airshow as part of their volunteer service with Warbirds.

 Feedback, Evaluation, Recognition

-Volunteers receive periodic feedback from the Volunteer Manager and have an opportunity to provide feedback to WOW at the end of each Airshow.
-WOW Management may recognise outstanding volunteers at our Sunday night function.
+Volunteers receive periodic feedback from the Volunteer Manager and have an opportunity to provide feedback to Warbirds at the end of each Airshow.
+Warbirds Management may recognise outstanding volunteers at our Sunday night function.

-Volunteers are expected to follow rules of conduct that will protect the interest and safety of all volunteers, staff and WOW.
+Volunteers are expected to follow rules of conduct that will protect the interests and safety of all volunteers, staff and Warbirds.
 Volunteers should comply with lawful and/or reasonable direction, instructions and policies and maintain the confidentiality of any information obtained while volunteering and observe safety procedures including: